Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Everything is figureoutable

-She argues most "I can't" is really "I haven't figured it out yet."
+Her take: most "I can't" is really "I haven't figured it out yet."

-The wall isn't your ability.
-It's a problem you haven't broken down.
+It's a problem you haven't broken into bricks.

-Forleo got the line from her mother.
+And get this — she got the line from her mom.

-Young Marie asked how she knew how to do it.
+Marie asked how she knew how to do it.

 🚗 The steps